forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Perspectives in Ongoing War
 *Considerations on Perspectives on military, diplomatic, economical and scientific Perspectives for Russia and Ukraine.*

-A truce, at least for a few months, seems to be in the interest both of Ukraine and Russia to stop further brutality including people getting killed, risks associated to war, to enable meaningful and honest negotiations and to enable domestic discussions what are the goals and how to achieve these best.
+A truce, at least for a few months, seems to be in the interest both of Ukraine and Russia to stop further destruction and brutality including people getting killed, risks associated to war, to enable meaningful and honest negotiations and to enable domestic discussions what are the goals and how to achieve these best.

 > For example it is not understood here, how occupying a nuclear plant increases the security of Russia.
-It is not understood, why people west of Donbass hardly discuss the right for self determination of the people of Donbass - not only territoriality (including possibilities for shared territories) but also autonomy including language rights, ...
+It is not understood, why people west of Donbass hardly discuss the right for self determination of the people of Donbass - territoriality (including possibilities for shared territories, territory trade) but also autonomy including language rights, ...

 Brutality, damage, losses and risks:
 * The military personal at the front from all sides - many of whom had until last year, a normal civilian life and never thought or wanted to be part of a war with extremely intense warfare - has a very high risk of getting wounded and even of death.